Skiii-boop/Apollo-convergence-studio/README.md

 # Apollo Convergence Studio

-**Apollo Convergence Studio** is an interview prototype for a wealth-sales/product role.
+**Apollo Convergence Studio** is an interview prototype for a wealth-sales covering Greater China.
 It is designed as a **relationship-first advisor workspace**: diagnose portfolio gaps, design public/private fixed-income solutions, explain product structure, rehearse hard client objections, and execute through distributor workflows with suitability controls.

 This project is intentionally positioned as: